LordFitoi/BasicBot/README.md

     pass # Returns Command & Arguments if the message start with Command Prefix
 ```

-# Projects that use Basic Bot:
+# Projects that use BasicBot:
 - https://github.com/HectorPulido/Awesome-discord-bot